anantn/anantn.github.io/index.md

 <div class="prose">
 I was enraptured by Plan 9 ever since I first heard of it: the idea of an operating system built for the networked world, and designed by the creators of Unix (who had surely learned a lesson or two from it), was too enthralling to ignore.
 I host a [page on this site](/plan9) with more information and links if you're interested.
 Here is another [short write-up](http://www.catb.org/esr/writings/taoup/html/plan9.html) on Plan 9 by esr, the article also includes links to a little bit of history regarding UTF-8, which was invented for the OS.

 I've tinkered with Plan 9 in a few different ways.
 The biggest endeavor was probably [Glendix](http://glendix.org), a set of Linux kernel modules that enables the execution of Plan 9 "a.out" binaries natively.
-It isn't maintained anymore &mdash; [plan9port](https://github.com/9fans/plan9port) is a much more practical way to run Plan 9 programs on modern UNIXes &mdash; but the code is probably instructive to anyone interested in understanding how to write Linux kernel modules or execution formats (like Plan 9's a.out) at the lowest level.
+It isn't maintained any more &mdash; [plan9port](https://github.com/9fans/plan9port) is a much more practical way to run Plan 9 programs on modern UNIXes &mdash; but the code is probably instructive to anyone interested in understanding how to write Linux kernel modules or execution formats (like Plan 9's a.out) at the lowest level.

 I was also lucky enough to work with [Sape Mullender](https://www.diversiorum.org/sape/) at Bell-Labs, Antwerp on making improvements to the 9P network protocol.
 This resulted in a thesis and protocol implementation of what we called [πp](https://proness.kix.in/misc/πp-v2.pdf).